godaddy/kibana4-backup/README.md

     -r, --repo <url>                REQUIRED - Git repo to store kibana4 data -s, --elasticsearch-url <url>   REQUIRED - Elasticsearch HTTP url you want to target -d, --clone-directory <path>    RECOMMENDED - The directory to clone the git repo to.
 Should be an absolute path, must have write access.
     -e, --environment <env>         The environment you want to target.
-Alphanumeric only, no whitespace.
+Alphanumeric only, including dashes and underscores; no whitespace.
 Default is "default"
     -c, --commit-message <message>  Commit message to use when changes are made.
-Default is "Backing up %e", where %e is the environment.
+Default is "Backing up %i in %e", where %i is the index and %e is the environment.
     -i, --index <name>              The name of the elasticsearch index you are using for kibana.
 Default ".kibana"
 ```